 A large 5/8″ threaded mounting hole so you can mount the Yeti on a boom arm.
 You may need a 5/8″ male to 3/8″ female adapter but they’re quite inexpensive.

 Next there’s the USB socket to connect the mic to your computer.

-Finally, a 3.5mm headphone socket so you can monitor your sound in real time.
-This is a great addition because you can check your audio level and that you sound OK.
+Finally, a 3.5mm headphone socket so you can monitor your sound in real-time.
+This is a terrific addition because you can check your audio level and that you sound OK.

 Once you’re ready to get started, connect your Blue Yeti to a USB 2.0 port on your laptop or desktop computer using the included cable.
 If you’re using a more recent MacBook Pro you may need to get a USB-A to USB-C adapter.

 Your computer should recognize the microphone and get things ready so you can start using it.
 There are no drivers you need to download, it’s all Plug’n’Play and your computer will get ready to use the Yeti as an audio source.

 Each side of the stand has a screw knob that can be loosened to adjust the angle of the mic and then re-tightened.
 The knobs can also be completely removed to detach the Yeti from the desktop stand.
 It can then be mounted on a boom arm.